My Guinea travel summary:

 Vendors understood my proposal and we managed to supply even more school utensils for the same amount of resources.

-When coming back to school, the joy was endless.
-From now on, everyone will have books for French language and at least five books will be available in all classrooms for all other school subjects.
-There will also be football balls, pencils, chalks and simple tablets on which to write.
+When we returned to school, everyone was very happy.
+From now on, every student will have French books, and each classroom will have at least five books for other subjects.
+The kids will also have footballs, pencils, chalk, and simple writing tablets.

-I managed to raise enough funds to provide the school with more than 200 children with the basic supplies they needed.
-With that, I knew my mission in Guinea was complete.
+I managed to raise enough money to give over 200 children at the school the basic supplies they needed.
+I felt that my mission in Guinea was over.

 FARO donation initiative in Guinea is part of FARO, a voluntary program fully funded by donors.
 It aims to improve life for marginalized children in developing countries.
 You can learn more about FARO by reading the information at this link.